 About the Institute

-Philip Hopke (pictured above) became director of the Institute for a Sustainable Environment in 2009.
+Philip Hopke was the director of the Institute for a Sustainable Environment from its establishemnt in 2010 through his retirement in 2015.
 His research areas include nucleation, receptor modeling, and ambient monitoring.